-The system's export and import volume capabilities allow metadata and full-text indexed data to be collected or exported from separate locations, such as data servers located in various offices of the enterprise.
-Once the data is available, it can be imported to a single location, such as a headquarter's office data server, where selected files might be retained.
+Metadata and full-text indexed data can be collected or exported from separate locations, such as data servers in various offices of the enterprise.
+When the data is available, it can be imported to a single location, such as a headquarter's office data server, where selected files might be retained.

-Only primary and retention volume data can be exported or imported using the export/import feature.
+Only primary and retention volume data can be exported or imported with the export and import feature.
 Discovery export and system volumes cannot be imported or exported.
 The target location of an export or the source location of an import is always the IBM StoredIQ Platform system volume.

-Export and import volume processes run as jobs in the background.
-These jobs are placed into their prospective queues, and they are executed sequentially.
+Export and import volume processes can be run as jobs in the background.
+These jobs are placed into their prospective queues, and they are run sequentially.
 When one job completes, the next one automatically starts.
-These jobs can be cancelled at any time while they are running.
-Cancelling one import or export job also cancels all the jobs that come after the one cancelled.
-Because the export jobs and import jobs reside in separate queues, cancelling one type of job does not cancel jobs in the other queue.
+These jobs can be canceled at any time while they are running.
+Canceling one import or export job also cancels all the jobs that come after the one canceled.
+Because the export jobs and import jobs are in separate queues, canceling one type of job does not cancel jobs in the other queue.
 The jobs cannot be restarted.

-Volume data export to a system volume
+Exporting volume data to a system volume

-When exporting volume data to a system volume, the export process creates two files: a binary file and a metadata file, which contains the exported data.
+When volume data is exported to a system volume, the export process creates two files: a binary file and a metadata file, which contains the exported data.